 7. Harness the power of the sun.

 Immune cells are favorably affected by vitamin D levels, and natural sunlight is the best source of natural vitamin D. In fact, vitamin D deficiency is associated with increased frequency of infection as well as autoimmune disease.
 More reason to book a vacation in a sunny spot during cold and flu season.

 8. Sweat it out in a sauna.

 Several studies show that using an infrared sauna on a regular basis not only improves the health of our protective white blood cells, but the increase in body temperature can actually make it harder for bacteria and viruses to survive.
 They may also have the power to decrease incidence of the common cold.
-In addition, when you sweat in a sauna you're removing many toxins that would cause increased inflammation.
-Do you need any other excuse to jump into a toasty sauna on a freezing winter day?
+In addition, when you sweat in a sauna, you're removing many toxins that would cause increased inflammation.
+Do you need any other excuse to jump into a toasty sauna on a chilly day?